NexusGPU/tensor-fusion/provider/README.md

 ## Vendor Implementations

-### Stub Implementation
+### Example Implementation

-The stub implementation (`stub/accelerator.c`) provides a reference implementation for testing and development.
+The stub implementation (`example/accelerator.c`) provides a reference implementation for testing and development.

 ### Ascend Implementation